Emmpressley/Design-Wiki/README.md

 # Design Wiki

-[The Design Wiki](https://github.com/18F/Design-Wiki/wiki) is a shared repository of sample design artifacts that have been produced at 18F (such as content audits, moodboards, wireframes, and style guides).The wiki is a “living” repository; it will continue to expand and change as people make contributions.
+[The Design Wiki](https://github.com/18F/Design-Wiki/wiki) is a shared repository of sample design artifacts that have been produced at 18F (such as content audits, moodboards, wireframes, and style guides).
+The wiki is a “living” repository; it will continue to expand and change as people make contributions.

 ##Contributing to this wiki